What is AI bias, and how does it impact all of us?

 Bias in AI not only damage the reputation but has more significant consequences such as losing customers, revenue, and employee and paying legal fees or even being fined for the dame caused by biased technology.
 A report published in 2022 by DataRobots reveals that one in three (36%) organisations surveyed have experienced challenges or direct business impact due to AI bias in their algorithms.
 Such as lost revenue (62%), lost customers (61%), lost employees (43%), Incurred legal fees due to a lawsuit or legal action (35%) and damaged brand reputation/media backlash (6%).
-Therefore, organisations should proactively identify, track and manage AI Bias to effectively mitigation AI risk.
+Therefore, organisations should proactively identify, track and manage AI Bias to mitigate AI risk.

 Can AI Bias be Accepted as Residual Risk?

 In a nutshell, AI has many benefits for businesses.
-The company should follow the existing policies to align with ISO 31000:2018 and especially with ISO/IEC DIS 23894 Information technology — Artificial intelligence — Guidance on risk management.
+The company should follow the existing policies to align with ISO/IEC DIS 23894 Information technology — Artificial intelligence — Guidance on risk management.
 It is a necessary standard that helps organisations to manage risk by taking control over residual risk.
 However, skipping the residual risk could continue the risk cycle in the company and damage its reputation.
 When a company starts to be responsibly designed, fair AI technology will help avoid the unfortunate consequence of discrimination and unethical application and build trust between consumers and business.

 How to effectively manage the Risk of AI Bias?